marcboeker/go-duckdb/README.md

 go get github.com/marcboeker/go-duckdb
 ```

 `go-duckdb` uses `CGO` to make calls to the linked DuckDB database.
-Therefor you need to have a compiled version of DuckDB availabe.
+Therefore you need to have a [compiled version of DuckDB](https://github.com/duckdb/duckdb/releases) availabe or compile your own.

-**Please use the latest DuckDB version from master.**
+*Please use the latest DuckDB version from master.*

 ```
 git clone https://github.com/duckdb/duckdb.git
 cd duckdb
 make
 ```

+If you don't want to compile DuckDB yourself, you could also use the pre-compiled libraries from their [releases page](https://github.com/duckdb/duckdb/releases).

 Please locate the following files in your DuckDB directory, as we need them to build the `go-duckdb` driver: